 Back to school is a time for new beginnings.
 It’s the perfect time of year to try out something you’ve never done before or do more of what you enjoy doing.
 Whether it be painting, reading books, or making your own calendar–there are so many different ways kids can get creative and have fun with these back-to-school activities.
 We hope this list gives you some good ideas to get started!

 What should I do if my child has a hard time adjusting to school?

-If your child is struggling to adjust to school, it’s important to talk to their teacher and find out what might be causing the problem.
+If your child struggles to adjust to school, it’s important to talk to their teacher and find out what might be causing the problem.
 There may be something going on at school that is making them feel uncomfortable or stressed out.
 You can also try working with a therapist to help your child cope with any anxiety or adjustment issues.

 What are the best ways to keep my child motivated throughout the school year?

 One way to keep your child motivated is to set goals for them and help them track their progress.
 You can also create a positive environment at home where your child feels supported and encouraged.
-Finally, make sure they have plenty of time to relax and enjoy themselves outside of school.
+Finally, ensure they have plenty of time to relax and enjoy themselves outside of school.
 This will help them recharge and stay motivated throughout the year.